libp2p/js-libp2p/README.md

 If defined, `options` should be an object with the following keys and respective values:

 - `blacklistTTL`: - number of ms a peer should not be dialable to after it errors.
-Defaults to `120000`(120 seconds)
+Each successive blacklisting will increase the ttl from the base value.
+Defaults to 5 minutes
+- `blackListAttempts`: - number of blacklists before a peer is permanently blacklisted.
+Defaults to 5.
 - `maxParallelDials`: - number of concurrent dials the switch should allow.
+Defaults to `100`
+- `maxColdCalls`: - number of queued cold calls that are allowed.
 Defaults to `50`
 - `dialTimeout`: - number of ms a dial to a peer should be allowed to run.
 Defaults to `30000` (30 seconds)
 - `stats`: an object with the following keys and respective values:
   - `maxOldPeersRetention`: maximum old peers retention.
 For when peers disconnect and keeping the stats around in case they reconnect.
 Defaults to `100`.